Influential U.S. doctors group calls for ban on vaping products

 “The recent lung illness outbreak has alarmed physicians and the broader public health community and shined a light on the fact that we have very little evidence about the short- and long-term health consequences of e-cigarettes and vaping products,” AMA President Dr. Patrice Harris said in a statement.

-Some 2,000 people have been sickened and at least 42 have died from vaping-related lung injuries, according to the U.S. Centers for Disease Control and Prevention (CDC).
-Most of those cases, however, have been linked to vaping THC - the psychoactive substance in marijuana - and not nicotine.
+Some 2,000 people have been sickened and at least 42 have died from vaping-related lung injuries, according to U.S. health officials.
+Most of those cases have been linked to vaping THC - the psychoactive substance in marijuana.

+Separately, a federal proposal to ban flavored e-cigarettes has been stalled for more than two months.

+U.S. President Donald Trump and Health and Human Services Secretary Alex Azar announced the plan in September, saying a final decision was expected “in the coming weeks,” but so far no announcement has been made.

+The vaping industry has argued that such a prohibition could hurt Trump’s re-election prospects next year.

+U.S. e-cigarette market leader Juul Labs Inc pulled fruit, dessert and mint nicotine flavors from retail stores and its website in the United States, as it faces heightened scrutiny over the appeal of its nicotine products to teenagers.

-The state of California on Monday sued e-cigarette maker Juul Labs Inc, alleging that the San Francisco company engaged in a “systematic” and “wildly successful” campaign to attract teenagers to its nicotine devices.
+The state of California on Monday sued Juul, alleging that the San Francisco company engaged in a “systematic” and “wildly successful” campaign to attract teenagers to its nicotine devices.

+New York’s attorney general filed a separate suit against Juul on Tuesday.

 More than 27.5% of high school students in the United States use e-cigarettes, up from 20.7 percent in 2018, according to the CDC’s National Youth Tobacco Survey.

-At a meeting of the AMA House of Delegates in San Diego, physicians, residents, and medical students voted to adopt policies building on the group’s longtime efforts to prevent another generation from becoming dependent on nicotine.
+At an AMA meeting in San Diego, physicians, residents, and medical students voted to adopt policies building on longtime efforts to prevent another generation from becoming dependent on nicotine.